aiked/PlayLego/assign2/as2_readme.txt

 		The sound is imported to the sound controller(SUNPLUS) from a PWM source and is transformed from digital to analog.
 After that the controller feeds the speaker with the analog data to the line and produces the sound.

+	--7.5
+		The volume of the sound can be controled via changes to the pattern.
+		Patern 0xFFFF0000 will be of higher volume of the patern 0xF0000000.

+	--7.6
+		Specific tones can be generated via changing the rate, thus changing the frequency.

 -- EOF